stevehodgkiss/interaction/README.md

 end
 ```

 The use case interacts with the rest of your application to complete the use case.
 Implement #perform and call `success` or `failure` with any arguments.
-Those arguments are sent to subscribers of the events.

 ```ruby
 class SignUp